kmhofmann/selene/docs/dependencies.md

 **Selene** uses the following (optional) third-party dependencies for implementing some of its functionality:

   - [libjpeg-turbo](https://github.com/libjpeg-turbo/libjpeg-turbo) or [libjpeg](http://www.ijg.org/):
-    - Optional, but recommended.
+    - Optional and recommended.
     - Required for the JPEG reading and writing API.
     - `libjpeg-turbo` is the preferred version of the library.
   - [libpng](http://www.libpng.org/pub/png/libpng.html):
-    - Optional, but recommended.
+    - Optional and recommended.
     - Required for the PNG reading and writing API.
   - [OpenCV](https://opencv.org/):
-    - Optional, if needed.
+    - Optional, if really needed.
-    - For OpenCV interoperability (e.g. copying or wrapping image data).
+    - **Only** required for OpenCV interoperability (e.g. copying or wrapping image data).
-    - **Not required** for building the library, since OpenCV interoperability is implemented in a header file only.

 The presence (or lack of) these dependencies should be detected automatically by CMake.